Codex xcix

 Mille Bornes, Parker Brothers, US, 1982

 1. 1000 kilometers was chosen based on the approximate length of the Nationale 7 (RN 7, Paris→ Nemours→ Lyon→ Avignon→ Italy).
 Oddly, however, each hand in the game is played to 700 kilometers.
-The French, go figure.
+Go figure.

-3. To Dujardin’s credit, the rules (and the basic deck) have remained unchanged.
-He resisted the temptation to add, e.g., special collectable holographic monster power cards.
+2. To Dujardin’s credit, the rules and the 106-card deck have remained unchanged.
+He resisted the temptation to add, e.g., special collectable foil-stamped holographic monster power cards.
 This guide card, from the 1962 Parker Brothers edition, is still valid:

 You probably don't want to click on this link